3 Days in Paris, France — Posh First Timer’s Guide

 What to Wear in Paris?

-Paris fashion screams sophistication, and class — get inspired to embody haute couture like you’re walking in Paris Fashion Week.
-Here less is more and elegance is all in the details.
-Whether you’re strolling along the Seine, visiting the Louvre, or enjoying a café au lait at a sidewalk café, your thoughtfully curated ensemble will ensure you do so with graceful style as you embark on customizable Paris travel itineraries for every interest.
+Paris fashion screams sophistication, and class — embody haute couture like you’re walking in Fashion Week.
+Less is more and elegance is all in the details.
+Whether you’re strolling along the Seine or enjoying a cappuccino at a sidewalk café, your thoughtfully curated ensemble will ensure you do so with graceful style as you embark on customizable Paris travel itineraries for every interest.

 Regardless of personal aesthetic or budget, anyone can style a classic black and white ensemble: think old money chic, timeless wardrobe staples that exude effortless taste, and clean lines from well-tailored silhouettes.
-These pieces can easily transition from daytime sightseeing to evening dining, embodying the versatility that Parisians are known for.
-Choosing neutral colors like black, white, and beige ensures your look will be sophisticated while easy to mix and match.
-Footwear is crucial in Paris—where walking is a way of life—while accessorizing appropriately will complete your look with an added hint of mystery and glamour.
-Look to achieve a balanced and refined appearance without wearing overly flashy items—instead focus on quality fabrics and impeccable tailoring.
+These pieces easily transition from daytime sightseeing to evening dining, embodying the versatility Parisians are known for.
+Choosing neutral colors ensures your look will be sophisticated while easy to mix and match.
+Footwear is crucial in Paris—where walking is a way of life—while accessorizing appropriately will complete your look with an added hint of mysterious glamour.
+Achieve a balanced and refined appearance without overly flashy items—instead focus on quality fabrics and impeccable tailoring.
 Pull these pieces from your closet to craft the perfect outfit when planning a trip to Paris:

 Timeless Tops

-craft a timeless silhouette with cuts that won’t go out of style — tuxedo vests, corset bustiers, staple tanks and tees
+craft a timeless silhouette with cuts that won’t go out of style — tuxedo vests, corset bustiers, and staple tanks

 Basic Bottoms